michaljedrzejstefanik/AI-programs/README.md

 Second project is about transporting conteners from different parts of one town to another town with few hubs.
 We have 4 hubs, 8 objects, 2 motion devices: 4 tracks and 1 train.
 All objects should at the end be in the second town.

+Third project is Warehouse.
+I used the ENHSP engine for Numeric planning - PDDL 2.1, it is necessary to download and install this engine with java to compile my domain and problem.
+Aim of this project is to put crates on the conveyor in the shortest possible time.